Antonia Aquilante

 Picture

-It's weekend, and time for more Rainbow Snippets!
-The Rainbow Snippets group on Facebook asks its members to share six sentence snippets from their work each weekend.
+The Rainbow Snippets group on Facebook asks its members to share six sentence snippets from their work each weekend (I'll beg forgiveness in advance for sometimes going over the sentence limit!).
 Check out the group's Facebook page to read all the snippets and add lots of great books to your TBR.
 You'll find all sorts of books with the common thread that the main character identifies as LGBTQ.

 Picture